Smeaton's Tower: Construction

 Smeaton had to build his lighthouse to be strong enough to survive the elements (the first lighthouse was destroyed in a storm).
 He began by designing his lighthouse to resemble an oak tree.
 This in itself made the tower into a strong shape.

-He rediscovered the use of hydraulic lime, a form of concrete used in Roman times.
-The technique allowed concrete to set under water, as Smeaton put granite blocks together using dovetail joints and marble dowels.
+He rediscovered the use of hydraulic lime, a form of cement used in Roman times.
+The technique allowed cement to set under water, as Smeaton put granite blocks together using dovetail joints and marble dowels.

 Construction started in 1756 at a site in Millbay, where Smeaton built a jetty and a workyard in the south-western corner of the harbour to unload and work on stones.
 Timber rails of 3 ft 6 in gauge were laid for four-wheeled flat trucks, which were used to move masonry around the site.
 A 10-ton ship named Eddystone Boat was based here, and transported worked stones out to the reef.
 The ship carried the 2¼-ton foundation stone out in the morning of 12 June 1756.